IRS De Minimis Safe Harbor Election:The Complete Guide for Small Businesses

 What are fixed assets?

-Fixed assets are long-term, tangible assets used in your business for more than a year.
-Examples include:
+Fixed assets are long-term, tangible assets used in your business for more than one year.
+Common examples include:

 • Office furniture and fixtures